 6.b.3) Sensitivity analysis - Globus Model

-Another oversimplification refers to evolution itself.
-The General Theory of Conditional Evolution of Life (GTCEL) indicates that genetic modifications indeed exists, that intelligence increases throughout life by means of internal work, and, that it is transmitted to descendants.
-So, I will introduce this improvement in the simulation model.
-Complexity will increase while introducing its correspondent combinatorial algorithms of error patterns.
+A simplification of the Social model referred to evolution itself.
+The CEL indicates that genetic modifications indeed exist, intelligence increases throughout life by internal work, and it transmits to descendants.
+Now, the Global Model introduces this improvement in the simulation.
+Of course, complexity also intensifies while adding the correspondent combinatorial algorithms of error patterns.

-Also, by following the model of evolution of intelligence, we can distinguish between direct and indirect internal evolution; in the former, the capacity will be increased in a percentage of its own value while in the latter, the increment will be a percentage of the capacity of the other gene or, better said, chromosome.
-This will imply an additional asymmetry and will make the correlation drop a little more than only the internal evolution.
+Furthermore, by following the CEL model, there is an option to distinguish between direct and indirect internal evolution; in the former, the capacity will rise in a percentage of its value while in the latter, the increment will be a percentage of the potential of the other gene or, better said, chromosome.
+It implies an additional asymmetry and will make the correlation drop a little more.

 Globus parametrized model

 |T1-d, X3 y X6 and arrangement criterion M1F1°|